Agraharam - Brahmin community living space fast disappearing!!

 08. A typical Brahmin house consists of three parts - the mudhal kattu (receiving quarters), irandaam kattu (living quarters) and moondram kattu (kitchen, etc.,).

 09. Almost all homes will have sky space or open court yard with gently sunken floor above which there will be high tiled roofing called mithaam ( a tamil word).
-In some houses with out sunken floor, in the above space, there will be what is informally called ' kalyana koodam'- tall madras terraced roof with teak wood rafters and windows on side walls for better sunlight, aeration and reduced heat radiation.
+In some houses with out sunken floor, in the above space, there will be what is informally called ' kalyana koodam'- tall Madras terraced roof with teak wood rafters and windows on side walls for better sunlight, aeration and reduced heat radiation.
 For extra safety to avoid burglary or entry of monkeys, etc the open space at ceiling level is covered with thick iron rods riveted to iron angles covering the entire open space.
 This space is used for conducting small family functions, ceremonies, etc.

-The agraharam-style house . kalyana koodam-.www.thehindu.com
+The agraharam-style house . kalyana koodam-.thehindu.com

 10. On the other side of the mudalkattu, the space around the mithaam is used for receiving guests. and relaxation.
 This space will also have a swing (in Tamil oonjaal) with long wide wooden plank.
 In some houses, there will be a small pooja room or space for puja.